pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 )
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured as follows:

 ```json
 {